23 Male Model Poses & Prompts + Tips for Great Male Poses

 You can face the hand backwards or forwards, have the hand open or closed, and vary where on the hip your model places their hand.

-The result can be a relaxed, casual look (the image to the right), a more posed, intense look (the image on the left), or anything in between.
 For best results, ensure the camera is positioned somewhat below the model’s eye level.

-7. Adjusting the Wardrobe
+7. The Wardrobe Adjust

 Credit: Ges Photos (left)/ Pablo Padilla (right)